 - For Omega-3s: Fatty fish, walnuts, flaxseeds, chia seeds, and omega-3 fortified foods.

 A well-rounded diet that includes a variety of food groups can help cover most of the essential vitamins and minerals required during pregnancy.
+If you’re thinking about NuMedica supplements as a way to boost your nutrient intake, please discuss it with your doctor beforehand.

 Regular Health Monitoring